janbodnar/JasperReports-Skolenie/examples/multiaxis-chart/README.md

 # JasperReports multi-axis chart

 The example shows two line charts.
-We use `axisFormat` to visually separate separate the two lines.
+We use `axisFormat` to visually separate the two line charts.

 ```xml
 <multiAxisChart>